-Students can include up to 9 credits earned as a non-degree seeking student in their MIM degree.
+Students can include up to nine (9) credits earned as a non-degree seeking student in their MIM degree.
 These credits do not automatically count toward the graduate degree.
 Students must complete the Inclusion of Credit form.
-A signed Inclusion of Credit form must be submitted to the Student Services Office for processing and submission to the Graduate School.
+A signed Inclusion of Credit form must be submitted to the Office of Graduate Student Services for processing and submission to the Graduate School.